Major: International Relations

-Even in such a supportive environment my first year of medical school was very challenging.
-The stress was high and I struggled to cope with the highs and lows that come with performing well or poorly on exams.
+Even in such a supportive environment, my first year of medical school was very challenging.
+The stress was high, and I struggled to cope with the highs and lows that come with performing well or poorly on exams.
 I overcame these initial challenges by being organized, exercising discipline, and leveraging the great support system that Howard offers.
-Through study groups, and learning to studying more effectively, I improved my performance.
+Through study groups, and learning to study more effectively, I improved my performance.

 What experiences did you have that confirmed medicine was the right career for you?

 After my first year of medical school, I participated in Nth Dimensions, a phenomenal program founded by Dr. Bonnie Simpson-Mason that focuses on increasing the number of underrepresented doctors in the field of orthopedic surgery.
 I was placed in a summer internship at Children’s Hospital of Philadelphia (CHOP) with pediatric orthopedic surgeon Dr. Lawrence Wells, who also serves as a mentor.
 Under the guidance of Dr. Wells, I conducted research, observed surgeries — including the first bilateral hand transplant on a child — and regularly engaged with patients and their families.
 The mentorship from these two talented physicians, along with this invaluable opportunity to learn, practice medicine, and serve others, affirmed my belief that medicine is the right field for me.

 What obstacles did you overcome in your medical school journey?